 Why is Financial Literacy Important?

-a woman reviewing her bank statement and deciding what to do with her extra money
+a woman who is financially literal, is reviewing her bank statement and deciding what to do with her extra money

 Financial literacy can impact a person’s daily life in many ways.
 Where they live, what vehicle they drive, and when they can retire all hinge on how a person manages their finances.